-The Communication Center dispatches to 16 different police, fire or emergency agencies in Washington County.
-In 2017, the Communication Center received 72,410 9-1-1 calls and 130,209 non-emergency calls.
+The Emergency Communication Response Center dispatches to 16 different police, fire or emergency agencies in Washington County.
+Telecommunicators answer over 500 calls per day, both emergency and non-emergency.

-9-1-1 is the telephone number to call when a response from law enforcement, fire, or emergency medical services is needed anywhere in Washington County.
+Call 9-1-1 when a response from law enforcement, fire, or emergency medical services is needed anywhere in Washington County.

 9-1-1 Communications Center